juanneilson/machine-learning/projects/capstone/capstone_report.md

 #### SenseZ3D Dataset

 As mentioned before, the intended rock-paper-scissors classifier for the web should work well on a broad range of situations.
 However, the SenseZ3D dataset doesn't show too much variation in background, pose and illumination conditions of the images.
 The next figure shows this problem in the 30 images of subject 1 for gesture 1 (paper):

  ![sensez3d paper images](https://s3-us-west-2.amazonaws.com/mtcapps/mlcapstone/images/report/sensez3d_s1_g1.png)

 #### Specially Made Dataset

 This dataset was created to provide the algorithm the possibility to learn from a wide range of conditions.
 There were used three different locations when capturing each gesture subset.
-The next figure shows the variations in pose, background and illummination for the paper images of one subject
+The next figure shows the variations in pose, background and illumination for the paper images of one subject

 ![RPS dataset paper images](https://s3-us-west-2.amazonaws.com/mtcapps/mlcapstone/images/report/special_s1_paper.png)

 From the images above we may observe the following:

 * Given a static hand gesture (paper), different postures/orientations generates very different images
 * There are several degrees of freedom for a hand to express a static gesture